Weather

 |

-Storms that
+Storms that do

-especially during spring in New Mexico, where gusty afternoon
+spring in New Mexico, where gusty afternoon winds are often accompanied

-winds are often accompanied by clear skies and very low humidity.
+by clear skies and very low humidity.

 Dry air allows